Self-service: Issues

 It is crucial for the system's purposes and goals to be aligned with that of the organizational goals.
 Developing a system that contradicts organizational goals will most likely lead to a reduction in sales and customer retention.
 As well, due to the large amount of time it may take for development, it is important allocate your time efficiently as time is valuable.

 Knowledge workers must also determine what kind of external support they will require.
 In-house IT specialists can be a valuable commodity and are often included in the planning process.

 It is important to document how the system works, to ensure that if the developing knowledge workers move on others can use it and even attempt to make needed updates.

 Advantages

-Knowledge workers are often strongly aware of their immediate needs, and can avoid formalizations and time needed for "project cost/benefit analysis" and delays due to chargebacks.
+Knowledge workers are often exactly aware of their immediate needs, and can avoid formalizations and time needed for project cost/benefit analysis and delays due to chargebacks or need for managerial/supervisory signoffs.